holgero/PicUsbServo/README.md

 READ_EEDATA (0x04), WRITE_EEDATA (0x05), WRITE_CONFIG (0x07),
 UPDATE_LED (0x32) and RESET (0xFF) are not implemented.

+## Usage

+Flash your PIC with the bootloader.hex.
+To change the firmware in the PIC pull down RB7 while connecting the PIC to the USB port.
+This enters bootloader mode and the firmware can be changed with fsusb (see http://www.internetking.org/fsusb/ ).
+You will need to adapt fsusb to search for the right VID/PID (fsusb_vendorID, fsusb_productID in fsusb.c).

+(I plan to write my own bootloader host program in java to replace fsusb, but this is a statement about the future, of course. :-))

+The bootloader occupies the first page of the PIC (0x0000 - 0x0800).
+The interrupt vectors are remapped to 0x0800, 0x0808 and 0x0818.
+See the example subdirectory for a linker script you can use with your application.
+It contains also vectors.asm with a declaration of the remapped interrupt vectors.

 ## Building

 To build: Run make in the top level directory like this: